Elimuswift/db-exporter/readme.md

 **Important: The package backup destinations paths should match your desired disk location

-You can backup migrations and / or seeds to a storage any disk that you application supports.
+You can backup migrations and / or seeds to a storage disk that you application supports.

 ```